|

 Over the years I’ve had more afternoon teas than I can count and have come to the fine conclusion that’s there a lovely afternoon tea to be experienced at every price point.

-So, from me to you here’s where to find affordable afternoon teas in London including a brief description of the afternoon tea spot, the price of the afternoon tea (all £30 or under), the dietary afternoon tea options they have available, how to book your afternoon tea and what makes each affordable afternoon tea spot special.
+So, from me to you here’s where to find affordable afternoon teas in London including a brief description of the afternoon tea spot, the price of the afternoon tea (all under £40), the dietary afternoon tea options they have available, how to book your afternoon tea and what makes each affordable afternoon tea spot special.
 Cheers!

 Where to Find Affordable Afternoon Tea in London